huystuhh/watermarknt/README.md

 - [watermark-removal](https://github.com/zuruoke/watermark-removal)

 A rudimentary/naive approach to watermark removal without AI/ML such as this one ultimately seems to be an exercise in futility.
 Next steps would be improving this code with that in mind.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+The GPL-3.0 license ensures that:
+- This software is free and open source
+- Any modifications must also be open source
+- Commercial use is not permitted without explicit permission
+- The author is protected from liability